pylapp/Tips-tools/README.md

 **_Tips'n'tools_ may be useful if you want to compile, in one place, plenty of references and data interesting for your projects.
 Never rely on social networks or corporate heavy tools, make your own cache and bring it everywhere!**

-You can get more detials [in the wiki](https://github.com/pylapp/Tips-tools/wiki).
+You can get more details [in the wiki](https://github.com/pylapp/Tips-tools/wiki).

 ## The doctor